 5. Cadastral survey

-The cadastral survey is carried out by Land Information New Zealand (LINZ) with the help of your surveyor.
+The cadastral survey is carried out by your Licenced Cadastral Surveyor who lodges it for checking and deposit with Land Information New Zealand (LINZ).

 We confirm all the conditions of the resource consent are met and provide certification to LINZ so they can issue new records of title.